12 Top-Rated Things to Do in London, Ontario

-Well, you can do all of this and more in this Canadian city of just over 400,000 people.
-And given its proximity to the US border – it's only an hour's drive away from the state of Michigan and two hours from Niagara Falls – it makes for a great base to explore southwestern Ontario, and even Toronto.
+Well, you can do all of this and more in this Canadian city of just over 405,000 people.
+One of the best places to visit in Ontario, it's only an hour's drive away from the state of Michigan and two hours from Niagara Falls, so given its proximity to the US border, it makes for a great base to explore southwestern Ontario, and even Toronto.

-A university city, London offers plenty of cultural activities.
-Popular pastimes for visitors include exploring its museums and art galleries, or taking in a performance at the historic Grand Theatre.
+A university city, London offers plenty of cultural activities for visitors to partake in.
+Popular pastimes for tourists here to do some sightseeing include exploring London's museums and art galleries, or taking in a performance at the historic Grand Theatre.

 For those who prefer outdoor activities, London boasts numerous parks and nature preserves, each with a variety of walking trails.
 More rigorous activities can be enjoyed here, too.
 Mountain bikers and hikers are well catered to at Boler Mountain, a popular adventure center that's transformed once the snow flies into a ski destination.